kwaldenphd/python-conditional-statements-functions/README.md

     return True
 ```

-Q44: In your own words, what is a function?
+Q46: In your own words, what is a function?

-Q45: In your own words, how do we create a function?
+Q47: In your own words, how do we create a function?

-Q46: In your own words, what is an argument or parameter?
+Q48: In your own words, what is an argument or parameter?

-Q47: In your own words, what is a return value?
+Q49: In your own words, what is a return value?

-Q48: Why would we use functions, or what is the value of functions?
+Q50: Why would we use functions, or what is the value of functions?

+Q51: Include a link to your Replit workspace for this lab.